LTTLabsOSS/markbench-tests/browserbench/README.md

-# Blender Benchmark
+# Browser Benchmark

-A wrapper for the CLI version of [Blender Benchmark](https://opendata.blender.org/).
+Runs one of several browser based benchmarks in Google Chrome

 ## Prerequisites

 - Python 3.10+
+- Google Chrome

 ## Options

-- `--scene`: one of four options [all, monster, classroom, junkshop]
+- `--benchmark`: One of 5 options of benchmarks [jetstream2,speedometer,motionmark,kraken,webxprt4]
-- `--device`: cpu or gpu
-- `--version`: blender version, examples: "3.6.0", "3.5.0"

 ## Output